hippiehunter/dblbook/src/common/variables.md

 inhouse.name
 ```

-The following paths are valid because they are actually a fully qualified path even though there are more deeply nested variables with the same name.
-These accesses would have failed prior to version 12.
+And the following paths are valid because they are actually fully-qualified paths, even though there are more deeply nested variables with the same name.
+These would have failed prior to version 12.

 ```dbl, ignore,does_not_compile
 customer[1].name